mlgordon/vpc/vpc-user-permissions.md

 9. Select the **Editor** role.
 10. Select **Assign**.

 These steps also assign **Viewer** access to the `test_team` resource group.
-It is required to create, update, and delete resources inside it.
+Viewer access is required to update, create, and delete resources inside the `test_team` resource group.

 {: tip}

 Repeat the previous steps for the remaining three access groups.
 You'll accomplish these tasks for matching up access groups with resource groups: